-BRAKE FLUID RESERVOIR
+BRAKE FLUID RESERVOIR (©)

 The fluid level will drop slowly as the brakes wear, and will rise when the brake components are replaced.
-Fluid levels below the "MAX" line that do not trigger the brake system warning lamp are within the normal operating range, there is no need to add fluid.
+Fluid levels below the "MAX" line add fluid.
 If the fluid levels are outside of the normal operating range, the performance of your brake system could be compromised, seek service from your dealer immediately.